StefanMPopp/StefanMPopp.github.io/_projects/1_project.md

 </div>

 <h3>analysis</h3>
-I preprocessed the 4 5h long 4K videos with a bash routine, first applying filters in ffmpeg and cutting them up for more accurate tracking ([code](https://github.com/StefanMPopp/antSearch_dataProcessing/blob/main/batchffmpeg)).
-The processed videos were then fully automatically tracked with [TRex](https:\\www.trex.run) ([bash script](https://github.com/StefanMPopp/antSearch_dataProcessing/blob/main/batchTrex).
+I preprocessed the 4 5h long 4K videos with a bash routine, first applying filters in ffmpeg and cutting them up for more accurate tracking ([bash script](https://github.com/StefanMPopp/antSearch_dataProcessing/blob/main/batchffmpeg)).
+The processed videos were then fully automatically tracked with [TRex](https:\\www.trex.run) ([bash script](https://github.com/StefanMPopp/antSearch_dataProcessing/blob/main/batchTrex)).

-TODO: I made a whole MATLAB program w/ tutorials for undergrads `tutorial video`
+For the following data cleaning and annotation, I developed an extensive routine which allowed for semi-automatic aligning and combination of different data sets, outlier exclusion, and tracking error correction.
+This involved various scripts for the creation of 3D interactive plots with specific functionalities to enable the visual inspection and correction of data.
+The manual part of the data correction was mainly carried out by undergraduate research assistants which I mentored.
+The whole data pipeline was thus designed to be user friendly, reproducible, and contained validity checks.
+I created several tutorials which helped with the training of this complex set of tasks.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">